scm-manager/scm-manager/docs/en/user/repo/branches.md

 ![Create Branch](assets/repository-create-branch.png)

 ### Branch Details Page
 This page shows some commands to work with the branch on the command line.
+The number of commits the branch is ahead/behind the default branch can be found directly beneath the name of the branch.

 If the branch is not the default branch of the repository it can be deleted using the action inside the bottom section.

 ![Branch Details Page](assets/repository-branch-detailView.png)